 It would take months and months of regular seasoning (and we are talking daily usage, even) to build up enough “nonstick” layers of seasoning to even think about cooking eggs in a traditional cast-iron skillet.

-With an enameled skillet, though, your cracking eggs right out of the box – directly into your new pan!
+With an enameled skillet, you crack eggs right out of the box – directly into your new pan!

-The only thing you’ll want to stay away from and only cook sparingly is more acidic ingredients.
+The only thing you’ll want to stay away from and cook sparingly is more acidic ingredients.

 Tomatoes and citrus can be splashed into your new skillet every now and again, but this might not be the best pan to reach for when you’re making a Sunday gravy or grandma’s secret sauce recipe – and it’s definitely not the pan to use when reducing citrus down to create a glaze, either.

-Make no mistake, the protection against these acidic ingredients with enameled cast iron cookware is greater than “raw” cast iron cookware.
-But you’ll still be biting into the longevity of your enameled pans all the same if this is all you cook in your new skillet.
+The protection against these acidic ingredients with enameled cast iron cookware is greater than “raw” cast iron cookware.
+But you’ll still be biting into the longevity of your enameled pans if this is all you cook in your new skillet.

 Of course, we talk about What Not to Cook in Cast Iron!
 Read my cheeky article that deep dives into what we should and shouldn’t cook on cast iron and how to do it anyway!!!